brianshumate/vaultini/README.md

      - You will be prompted for your user password; enter it to add the certificate.

-4. Type `make` and press `[return]`; successful output resembles this example and includes the initial root token value for the sake of convenience and ease of use.
+4. Type `make` and press `[return]`; successful output resembles this example and includes the initial root token value for the sake of convenience and ease of use:

    ```plaintext
    [vaultini] Initializing Terraform workspace ...Done.